-Actual knowledge means that participants must be aware of information, and that just providing them with information isn’t enough.
-And unless Congress changes ERISA’s three-year statute of limitations, plan fiduciaries relying on a timeliness defense will need to offer proof of actual knowledge—something that could be quite cumbersome in response to a class action lawsuit.
+Actual knowledge means that participants must be aware of information and that just providing them with information isn’t enough.
+Unless Congress changes ERISA’s three-year statute of limitations, plan fiduciaries relying on a timeliness defense will need to offer proof of actual knowledge—something that could be quite cumbersome in response to a class action lawsuit.
 Regardless of the potential administrative burden, plan fiduciaries should carefully document receipt of information, both paper and electronic, by participants.
 This will provide them with evidence if they’re sued for fiduciary breach.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, or legal advice.
-Please consult your own independent advisor as to any investment, tax, or legal statements made herein.
+Please consult your own independent advisor as to any investment, tax, or legal statements made here.

 MGTS-P41764 -GE 03/20 41764 MGR030920511018